Oussama Rahbani: Career

-In 1988, he branched out to composing children songs for television programs produced by Ghadi and Marwan Rahbani and later composed "Helm Laylit el Sharq" for Lebanese Caracalla dancing group.
+In 1988, he branched out to composing children's songs for television programs produced by Ghadi and Marwan Rahbani and later composed "Helm Laylit el Sharq" for the Lebanese Caracalla dancing group.
 He composed music for Chouchou's famous play Carambole directed by Roger Assaf.

 In 1993, he participated as a composer and conductor in the musical play Al Wassiya by Mansour Rahbani and in Al Inqilab by Marwan & Ghadi Rahbani, also acting in the play.

-In 1997, he released an album entitled Al Nizam al Jadid and composed the soundtrack of the TV series Al Wasaj by Najdat Anzour and in 1998 composed music for the play Last Days of Socrates by Mansour Rahbani and in 2000, Wa kama fil yawm al taleth written by Mansour Rahbani.
+In 1997, he released an album entitled Al Nizam al Jadid and composed the soundtrack of the TV series Al Wasaj by Najdat Anzour.
+A year later, in 1998, he composed music for the play Last Days of Socrates by Mansour Rahbani and in 2000, Wa kama fil yawm al taleth written by Mansour Rahbani.
 He also participated in a modern orchestration of the Maronite Mass by Mansour Rahbani and released his own album Bi Sabah el Alf el Talet.